veramolabs/did-ens-spec/README.md

 ENS is deployed on the Ethereum main network and on several test networks.

 The Ethereum community has established ENS names as their identifiers (see [Etherscan](https://etherscan.io/enslookup)) for web3 projects.
-This DID method specification intends to wrap existing ENS names as DIDs to be interoperable with applications relying on Decentralized Identifiers.
+This DID method specification has two purposes, 1) to wrap existing ENS names as DIDs to be interoperable with applications relying on Decentralized Identifiers, 2) to add DID capabilities such as services and verification methods to ENS names.

 ## DID Method Name